thchatzidiamantis/LeanCourse23/LeanCourse/Project/Project_outline.md

 > Each statement uses the one before it. \
 > The proofs are split into unboundedness and closedness.

+> The `Trash` file contains previous failed attempts, I'm keeping it in the project because some of the ideas I dump there actually turn out to be quite useful.
 ## To-do list

 The proof is complete, but there is a lot of optimization to be made.